cemsarier/cemsarier.github.io/_pages/posts.md

 author_profile: true
 ---

+Most of my blogs are technical blogs written mainly for my own reference.
+I’d be happy if any of you find them useful too.

 {% capture written_year %}'None'{% endcapture %}
 {% for post in site.posts %}
   {% capture year %}{{ post.date | date: '%Y' }}{% endcapture %}